Call for Papers:

 - Leftist internationalism, transnationalism, cosmopolitanism from below

-Opening public roundtable on the evening of 27 June 2019 (Speakers to be confirmed)
+Opening public roundtable on the evening of 27 June 2019 - Speakers include:

 Conference keynote speakers: